Computing

 Progress of our computing curriculum is demonstrated through outcomes and the record of coverage in the process of achieving these outcomes.

-E-Safety Support and Guidance
+Online Safety Support and Guidance

-Download: E-Safety Parent Policy [PDF]
+Download: Online Safety Parent Policy [PDF]

-Download: E-Safety KS1 Pupils [PDF]
+Download: Online Safety KS1 Pupils [PDF]

-Download: E-Safety KS2 Pupils [PDF]
+Download: Online Safety KS2 Pupils [PDF]

 Here are some useful websites from a variety of organisations who can provide support and guidance regarding the safety of your children online.